 Daytime playlists of music (all hand picked) sit alongside a special selection of evening shows.
 If you look below you’ll see some of the program highlights you’ll find on ‘Mystery Train Radio’.
 Please see the ‘Schedule’ section of this website for a full list of forthcoming programs.
 We really hope you enjoy listening and welcome any feedback you have about the shows!
 Feel free to contact us direct or why not leave a message via our ‘Guestbook’ page.
 Some older programs can be found on the ‘Mixcloud Shows’ page.
 If you want to receive a weekly email about ‘The Mystery Train Radio Show’ plus news about programming throughout the week, why not join our ‘Mailing List’ (your information will only be used by ‘Mystery Train Radio’ and will not be passed on to other organisations).
 Thank you for tuning in!

-Tuesday’s from 9pm – Lovingly put together and hosted by Rosalie Howarth, the ‘Putumayo World Music Hour’ is a special radio show from America that takes listeners on a weekly journey through the music of many different cultures.
+Tuesday’s from 9pm – Lovingly put together and hosted by Rosalie Howarth and Dan Storper, the ‘Putumayo World Music Hour’ is a special radio show from America that takes listeners on a weekly journey through the music of many different cultures.
 Playlists include well- known names like Bob Marley, Sting, Loreena McKennitt and Santana, along with exceptional, underexposed international artists that deserve wider recognition.
 This weekly broadcast also features interviews with world-class music makers such as Los Lobos, Jackson Browne, Bonnie Raitt and Taj Mahal who eagerly support and have been influenced by world music.
 Tune in each Tuesday night from 9pm to hear the latest program.
 Expect something special.

 Wednesday’s from 9pm – ‘Late For The Train’ is a one hour radio show presented by Dave Battersby and Produced by Mike Ward.
 Dave and Mike dig deep into their personal music collections to present a show of instrumental music.
 Covering a multitude of genres from ambient to reggae via electronica, improvisation, experimental, jazz, metal, indie, punk and many more.
 Brand new music, soundtrack recordings and rare cuts are likely to be shared.
 This program often highlighting local musicians and sometimes inviting special guests onto the show.
 Join Dave and producer Mike each and every Wednesday from 9pm.
 Just so you know… It’s highly recommended not to be late for this particular train!